We’ve rounded up the best bike tech products, cycling gadgets and stationary bikes to give cyclists a welcome gear change…

 While there’s no substitute for putting in the work, technology is now on hand – from power meters to on-bike computers – to track real-time stats and take your cycling conditioning to the next level.

-Garmin’s latest tracker is a big, rugged multisport watch rather than a dedicated cycling tool, but the Enduro packs plenty of tools and tracking smarts for two-wheel pursuits.
+Garmin’s latest tracker is a big, rugged multisport watch rather than a dedicated cycling tool, but the Enduro packs plenty of tools and tracking smarts for two-wheel pursuits, earning it the top spot on our round up of the best bike tech products and cycling gadgets.

 For a start, there are four cycling modes – including Indoor, Outdoor, Mountain Biking and Triathlon – plus daily suggested workouts based on your recent training and recovery.